BookmarkFS User Manual

 As for users of a filesystem, the order of directory entries generally does not matter.
 If they care, they can add a prefix to the filename, and let the application do the sorting.

 However, the order of which a bookmark entry appears in the web browser sometimes does matter.
-In BookmarkFS, it is guaranteed to be equivalent to the directory traversal order.
+In BookmarkFS, the directory traversal order is guaranteed to be equivalent to that order.
 New entries are appended to the end; removed entries do not affect the order of other entries.

-To change the ordering of directory entries, see Permute Directory Entries.
+To change the order of directory entries, see Permute Directory Entries.

 3.4.1 Permute Directory Entries